YavinOwens/Data-Quality-Review-System-GenAi/interactive-architecture-document-c4.md

 // fn validate_and_chunk(input: String) -> PyResult<Vec<String>>
 ```

-The implementation view is where code packages align to the abstractions shown in C4 Level 3, which is the recommended intent of the model [web:43].
+The implementation view is where code packages align to the abstractions shown in C4 Level 3, which is the recommended intent of the model.

 ---